Madeira wine: Characteristics

 Exposure to extreme temperature and oxygen accounts for Madeira's stability; an opened bottle will survive unharmed indefinitely.
 As long as a cork is put into the top of the bottle to prevent the effects of evaporation, fruit flies, and dust, a vintage Madeira, once opened, can last for decades.
 Properly sealed in bottles, it is one of the longest-lasting wines; Madeiras have been known to survive over 200 years in excellent condition.
 It is not uncommon to see 150-year-old Madeiras for sale at stores that specialize in rare wine.
 Vintages dating back to 1780 are known to exist.
 The oldest bottle that has come onto the market is a 1715 Terrantez.

 Before the advent of artificial refrigeration, Madeira wine was particularly prized in areas where it was impractical to construct wine cellars (as in parts of the southern United States) because, unlike many other fine wines, it could survive being stored over hot summers without significant damage.
 In the Americas, Madeira was traditionally stored in the warm attics of houses.

 Uses

 Popular uses include apéritifs (pre-meal) and digestifs (post-meal).
 In Britain it has traditionally been associated with Madeira cake.

-Because Madeira has a very high acidity, it can be paired with any food, even citrus or balsamic.
-Also, although it is sweet, even the Malmsey has a dry finish, so it does not get killed by the sweetness of desserts and pudding.
-This makes it the most versatile of all dessert wines.
-Whereas most sweet wines are rendered dry by the sweetness of the dessert, this does not happen with Madeira.

 Madeira is also used as a flavouring agent in cooking.
 Lower-quality Madeira wines may be flavored with salt and pepper to prevent their sale as Madeira wine, and then exported for cooking purposes.
 Madeira wine is commonly used in tournedos Rossini and sauce madère (Madeira sauce).
 Unflavored Madeira may also be used in cooking, such as the dessert dish "Plum in madeira".

+Intangible Cultural Heritage

+The 11 September 2024, the University of Madeira announced the intention to lead the drafting of an application of the Madeira wine traditions to the Representative List of Intangible Cultural Heritage of Humanity (official announcement here).